 - A member of the Executive Management of the measured entity

 Where the above clauses are not met a measured entity can only recognize 50% of the Black Ownership of those owners who do not meet the above requirement in their BEE rating.
-From this one can see that without constantly keeping up with the ever changing BEE environment it can be quite a daunting task to plan properly in order to achieve certain B-BBEE Recognition Levels.
+From this one can see that without constantly keeping up with the ever-changing BEE environment it can be quite a daunting task to plan properly in order to achieve certain B-BBEE Recognition Levels.
 This could mean that a BEP that was previously 51% Black Owned no longer is due to non-compliance with the above requirements.

-Thrive Corporate Advisors, through our clients, aim to implement B-BBEE strategies that make both business sense while ensuring that the spirit of the B-BBEE Act is being carried out.
+Thrive Corporate Advisors, through our clients, aim to implement B-BBEE strategies that make both business sense and ensure that the spirit of the B-BBEE Act is being carried out.
 Our solution aims at providing our clients with technical expertise in order to make informed decisions in terms of their B-BBEE strategies.
-Our goal is to provide assistance to companies that we believe will add value to South Africa through the B-BBEE codes by implementing meaningful symbiotic strategies that aims to assist our clients as well as the intended beneficiary or supplier.
+Our goal is to provide assistance to companies that we believe will add value to South Africa through the B-BBEE codes by implementing meaningful symbiotic strategies that aim to assist our clients as well as the intended beneficiary or supplier.
 This approach means that B-BBEE becomes a byproduct of business instead of a corporate tax to achieve points.